Leaders in Online and Professional Continuing Education

 Who should take this course?

-This course is designed for new and mid-career PCO professionals, who seek a deeper understanding of the history of professional, continuing, and online education and it's place within the higher education landscape.
+This course is designed for new and mid-career higher education professionals who seek a deeper understanding of the history of online and professional continuing education and it's place within the higher education landscape.

 Format and Schedule